BOUN-IE48A/boun-ie48a.github.io/index.md

 + [Group project guidelines](files/project_guidelines.html).
 + [Bonus: Group tutorials](files/group_tutorials).

+**Group Assignment: New York City Airbnb Open Data - Kaggle** (Due Date: August 30, 2020 23:59)

+"Kaggle is an online community of data scientists and machine learning practitioners." - [Wikipedia](https://en.wikipedia.org/wiki/Kaggle).
+Your assignment is to analyze a data set from Kaggle.

+1. Download New York City Airbnb Open Data csv file from [Kaggle](https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data) convert it to and rds file.
+2. Prepare an analysis with dplyr + ggplot2 + rmarkdown and upload html (+pdf if you like) output to your Group Progress Journals.
+3. Prepare a Shiny app and upload to your Group Progress Journals which we can directly call with a single command of `shiny::runGitHub` (important!).

++ Feel free to explore kernels for inspiration.
+If you include direct code copy pastes, kindly provide references with name and link.
+Have some original code (at least 50%) as well.
++ You are welcome to upload your Rmd kernel to Kaggle.
+If you do, please add it to your GPJ with a text and link.

 # Week 2 (Aug 11 & 13, 2020)

 **Guest Lecture** [Burcu Yılmaz](https://www.linkedin.com/in/burcu-yilmaz-47944a57/) Data Science and Customer Experience Lead at [QNBEYOND](https://www.qnbeyond.com)